A64 road: Leeds-York

 The road begins in Leeds as the motorway A64(M) at Richmond Hill and the Woodpecker Junction, and close to the West Yorkshire Playhouse and the NHS's imposing Quarry House.
 It leads onto the York Road, passing All Saints Richmond Hill CE Primary School where there is a flyover for Lupton Avenue, and a left turn for the B6159 Harehills Lane near the Victoria Primary School.
 At Killingbeck, the A63 forks to the right at its western terminus.
 It passes Asda on the left, with the Killingbeck Retail Park, and Seacroft Hospital on the right.
 It meets Foundry Lane and Cross Gates Road at a roundabout next to Killingbeck police station.
 It meets, and overlaps with, the Old Ring Road Swarcliffe (B6902) at a roundabout near Swarcliffe next to St Theresa's RC Primary School, and at Seacroft there is a roundabout where the A64 leaves to the right, with the Britannia Hotel to the east.
 At Arthursdale it passes over the former Wetherby - Cross Gates railway line, Where the route continues to the A6120 East Leeds Orbital Route (ELOR) linking Redhall and J46 of the M1.

 At Saw Wood it is crossed by the Leeds Country Way.
 The section from Leeds to Bramham was scheduled for improvement in two stages, but this was cancelled in the mid-1980s.
 Just before junction 44 of the A1(M), the road enters North Yorkshire.
 At the Bramham Moor Interchange there are access roads to Aberford and Bramham (former A1).
 Where the road meets the A1, it used to pass unhindered as a dual carriageway, but since the motorway section of the A1(M) was opened on 4 February 1999, the road now has a roundabout.
-It now begins its HQDC section for 20 mi.
+It now begins its high-quality dual carriageway section for 20 mi.
 East of the junction at Stutton with Hazlewood, the Roman Ridge joins the road, which the A64 follows until the Tadcaster bypass.
 The 4 mi £8.9 million dual carriageway Tadcaster Bypass opened in September 1978.
 The A659 (former route of the A64 through Tadcaster) is to the left, with University of Leeds Headley Hall Farm to the west.
 On the bypass there is a junction for the A162 (for Towton) near Stutton.